tand826/wsiprocess/README.md

 	- caMicroscope OUTPUT SIZE alart
 - add to conda
 - slow free server on heroku
-- paste annotations on wsis or patches
+- paste results on the thumbnails
+- if method == detection, like segmentation flow, use mask to check on_annotation.